-ADMINISTRATIVE LAW A
+ADMINISTRATIVE LAW A 2011

-1. Overview
+1. OVERVIEW

-Administrative Law A is a third year course for the LLB degree.
-It aims to enable students to know the important and sophisticated body of law governing the exercise and control of public power in South Africa.
-Further, Administrative Law A is designed to build onto the knowledge and skills which students will be required to have for a successful completion of Administrative Law B. To realize this end, Administrative Law A will start off by familiarizing students with the theoretical underpinnings of the subject as a whole like the rule of law; constitutional supremacy and values of constitutional democracy; principle of legality; definition of an administrative action; open, accountable and transparent administration.
+Administrative Law A is a penultimate year course for the LLB degree.
+It aims to enable students to know and understand the important and sophisticated body of law governing the exercise and control of public power in South Africa.
+Further, Administrative Law A is designed so as to form a solid foundation as far as the knowledge and skills which students will be required to have for a successful completion of Administrative Law B. To realize this end, Administrative Law A begins by familiarizing students with the theoretical underpinnings of the subject as a whole.
+In this light, concepts such as the rule of law, constitutional supremacy and values of constitutional democracy, the principle of legality, the definition of an administrative action and the idea of an open, accountable and transparent administration are examined.

-It will then move on to look at the history and development of administrative law in South Africa.
+The course then continues to briefly examine the history and development of administrative law in South Africa.
 The distinction between exercises of power by the state and other similar bodies exercising public power and exercises of legislative and judicial power, on the one hand, and exercises of public and private power on the other will be thoroughly examined.
-It will end off by examining various legal and other mechanisms to control the exercise of public power.
+The course concludes by examining various legal and other mechanisms to control the exercise of public power.

-A reasonable knowledge of Constitutional law and a thorough understanding of the Constitution of the Republic of South Africa, 1996 (Constitution) is most certainly an advantage for an understanding of Administrative Law.
-This is because the discussions in this course will be informed by the values and principles of the Constitution.
+A reasonable knowledge of constitutional law and a thorough understanding of the Constitution of the Republic of South Africa, 1996 (Constitution) is most certainly an advantage for an understanding of Administrative Law.
+This is so because the discussions in this course will be informed by the values and principles of the Constitution.